kunjp19/photo-gallery/README.md

 ### Project Description

 This project is developed for storing photos on online gallery using cloud storage.
-One can add photos using this given website link from anywhere and any time.
+One can store photos using this given website link from anywhere and any time.
 Please visit the hosted website: [Photo Gallery](https://quirky-noyce-0fab2e.netlify.app/)

 ### Developement and Deployment: